-That was 13 years ago now.
+That was about 14 years ago now.
 It hasn’t always been easy, but it’s definitely been the right fit for me.

 That brings us to now.

 And one of the absolute best things about it all?
 I can open the windows whenever I want.

 To learn more about how I can help eliminate website confusion and overwhelm, please check out my Work With Me page.

 Some Fun Facts About Me

 - Exploring the benefits of eating our leafy neighbors [I’ve adopted a whole food plant-based way of eating and was trained as a holistic nutrition coach to help others make healthy transitions],

 - Learning how to co-exist with paranormal beings and exploring the ways of alternate societies [reading urban fantasy and dystopian fiction novels],